-How often does the state/territory require that this training topic be completed by caregivers, teachers, and directors in licensed-exempt CCDF programs?
-Annually Other Describe: Annually, all staff, with the exception of emergency person(s) and volunteer(s), providing direct care to the children shall participate in at least fifteen clock hours annually.
-The hours shall come from at least three of the following areas:child growth and development, curriculum, Child Guidance, health and safety, nutrition, Special Needs, professional development, program administration or other areas approved by the Department (must include blood-borne pathogens training as required by OSHA).
-8. Handling and storage of hazardous materials and the appropriate disposal of biocontaminants Provide the citation for this training requirement, including citations for both licensed and license-exempt providers 114-503K.(b), 114-503K.(5)(c), 114-503K(5)(d); ABC Quality Program Manual- 04.02.18 FOR PILOT YEAR.
-How often does the state/territory require that this training topic be completed by caregivers, teachers, and directors in licensed CCDF programs?
-Annually ☐ Other
+-- How often does the state/territory require that this training topic be completed by caregivers, teachers, and directors in licensed CCDF programs?

+Annually, all staff, with the exception of emergency person(s) and volunteer(s), providing direct care to the children shall participate in at least fifteen clock hours annually.
+The hours shall come from at least three of the following areas:child growth and development, curriculum, Child Guidance, health and safety, nutrition, Special Needs, professional development, program administration or other areas approved by the Department (must include blood-borne pathogens training as required by OSHA.

+-- How often does the state/territory require that this training topic be completed by caregivers, teachers, and directors in licensed-exempt CCDF programs?